Valeros-LD/valeros-NDE/docs/guide/configuration-system.md

 This would make configuration accessible to users without technical skills, enabling anyone to customize Valeros without needing to understand TypeScript or code.

 ::: warning Work in Progress
-This feature is still in active development and highly experimental.
+This feature is still in active development.
 The UI and functionality may change significantly.
 :::